rra/remctl/README.md

 Microsoft Windows."
 The `vcvars32.bat` environment provided by Visual Studio may work as an alternative, but has not been tested.

-Next, install the MIT Kerberos for Windows SDK, available for download from https://web.mit.edu/kerberos/www/dist/index.html.  remctl has been tested with version 3.2.1 but should hopefully work with later versions.
+Next, install the [MIT Kerberos for Windows SDK](https://web.mit.edu/kerberos/www/dist/index.html).  remctl has been tested with version 3.2.1 but should hopefully work with later versions.

 Then, follow these steps: